t-d-k/LibreCrypt/docs/FAQ.md

 *Q: How do I know LibreCrypt is encrypting my data, and with the encryption algorithm I choose?*

 *A:*
-To verify that encryption/decryption is taking place for Linux volumes, create an encrypted volume using Linux; then mount it using LibreCrypt.
+To verify that encryption/decryption is taking place for Linux containers, create an encrypted container using Linux; then open it using LibreCrypt.

-The encrypted Linux volume will be fully readable (and writable) using LibreCrypt - confirming that the same encryption is taking place under LibreCrypt as Linux.
+The encrypted Linux container will be fully readable (and writable) using LibreCrypt - confirming that the same encryption is taking place under LibreCrypt as Linux.

-For LibreCrypt volumes, the critical data block can be dumped out (see "Tools | Dump to human readable file..." menu), and the master encryption key used to mount the same volume under Linux (offsetting for the CDB) - again proving that encryption is taking place.
+For LibreCrypt containers, the critical data block can be dumped out (see "Tools | Dump to human readable file..." menu), and the master encryption key used to open the same container under Linux (offsetting for the CDB) - again proving that encryption is taking place.

 *WARNING:* Promises that an app encrypts data prove little, even if specific details like AES/pkcs#5 are cited.
 For example a Hard drive enclosure promisng 128-bit AES encryption turned out to encrypt the data only with a very weak Vigenere cipher [http://squte.com/usenet/enclosed-not-encrypted], see [snake-oil](https://www.schneier.com/crypto-gram-9902.html#snakeoil) for  more details.